 This course will present an introduction to equipment and tools used in the fabrication of prostheses and orthoses.
 Proper safety techniques and operating procedures in the laboratory environment are stressed.
 Prosthetic and orthotic material characteristics are introduced.

-CET010L - Clinical Evaluation Tools Prerequisite: Successful completion of semester 1
+CET010L - Clinical Evaluation Tools

 1 Credit Hour